mbjackson7/sudoku/README.md

 # sudoku
-A sudoku game and solver developed in python
+A sudoku game, generator, and solver developed in python

+Run sudokuGame.py to play in terminal

+sudokuGenerator and sudokuSolver can both be configured in their main functions to run independently

+bruteForceSudoku is a modified version of a backtracking algorithm I found in an online tutorial, which I used to compare to my own algorithm